1983—a dystopian miniseries that first aired in December 2018—is definitely one to watch if you haven't done so yet.

 While this series was very enjoyable with great pacing and excellent acting, the end of 1983 felt unfinished.
 If there's no Season 2 to wrap up the greater mysteries presented in the first season, it will leave the audience with a lot of questions, including some of my own.

-Perhaps these questions will be answered in a theoretical Season 2.
+Perhaps these questions will be answered in Season 2?

 All throughout this series, we get small glimpses of Poland's real life history and how its proximity to Russia during the Cold War shaped their national identity.
 These parts in particular are fascinating.